jotd666/lock_and_chase/README.md

 - hardware sprites used for better refresh rate
 - 25fps on A500 with great speed, 50fps on more powerful machines
-- PAL or NTSC supported (NTSC is slightly faster, also bottom of screen is cut, but it runs)
+- PAL or NTSC supported (NTSC is slightly faster, also bottom of screen is cut slightly, but it runs)
 - Highscores & best times are saved (unless cheat is on)

 Controls: